Galactic Guide: Oretani System

 Once terraformed, Turiya planned to build massive platforms around water harvesters that could support the adjacent community and still ship half its output to other locations.
 Terraforming workers would transition to permanent jobs dealing with the water harvesters, while their families would be allowed to start their own businesses or provide other essential services for the platform.
 If anyone still inhabits Oretani, most assume this planet plays a major role in their survival.

-Though in orbit beyond the frost line, Turiya believed that this ice planet could still potentially serve as a habitable planet.
+Though in orbit beyond the green band, Turiya believed that this ice planet could still potentially serve as a habitable planet.
 The company did extensive surveys, and though they didn’t publicly share their findings, they strongly suggested that terraforming Oretani III would be a worthwhile endeavor.
 At the time, experts speculated that the company might have found vast swaths of resources under the ice, and potentially had a plan to build settlements deep within the planet surface once the resources were removed.
 Meanwhile, skeptics suggested that it might be nothing more than a ploy to drive up interest from investors about the company’s future potential.
 Unfortunately, the jump point collapsed before Turiya could expound upon what they found so appealing about this ball of ice.

 ORETANI BELT ALPHA